stringyWingy/godot-vim-wsl/README.md

 ```
 In Godot's Editor Settings > Network > Language Server, this is what you'd want
 to set as the "Remote Host" so that WSL can access it.
 It's also the ip address
 you'd want to point your editor to.
-The tricky thing is that this ip changes
+The tricky thing is that this ip may change
 every time you reboot.

 ---